 The wall was built on the orders of Emperor Hadrian in the Second Century AD to protect the northern border of the Roman Empire and is Europe’s largest surviving Roman monument.
 A UNESCO World Heritage Site, there are several informative museums and visitor centres along the route, beginning with the excellent facility at Segedunum at Wallsend.
 Explore the remains of the Roman Forts, Milecastles and Turrets while marvelling at the engineering skills that created this unique construction.

-Hadrian’s Wall Path takes you the length of the original Roman wall between the River Tyne in the east and the Solway Firth in the west.
-The 23 mile (37 km) section between Chollerford and Birdoswald is a switchback with lots of short climbs and descents however the majority of the path has a natural grass surface; only the Tyneside section is tarmac.
+Hadrian’s Wall Path takes you the length of the original Roman wall between Solway Firth in the west and the River Tyne in the east.
+The 23 mile (37 km) section between Birdoswald and Chollerford is a switchback with lots of short climbs and descents however the majority of the path has a natural grass surface; only the Tyneside section is tarmac.
 Navigation is not difficult as the route is very clearly marked with the Acorn Symbol as well as way marking arrows.
 Even in times of poor visibility in the higher central section navigation should not present too many problems as the path here traces alongside Hadrian’s Wall itself.
 Nevertheless it is always a good idea to track your progress on your guidebook or map.

 Hadrian’s Wall Path is managed by a National Trail Partnership that ensures that the physical fabric of the Trail and its associated archaeology is managed in a sustainable way.

 Fill out our enquiry form if you are interested in walking Hadrian’s Wall Path.